British Values (Social, Moral and Cultural Development)

 At Backworth Park Primary School, we are very conscious that an important part of our work is to create productive members of a future society.
 To this end, it is really important that children learn about how society operates and the importance of being able to live in a way that does not negatively affect others.

 Every school year, at the start of term, we have a major focus on citizenship, school rules and behaviour management.
 Children learn about parts that we play in society and how our actions affect those around them.

 Each class have a weekly ‘Board of Backworth’ meeting to discuss any matters arising in school, any wider issues across school and nominations for pupils to receive the ‘Board of Backworth Award’ for excellent contribution to school life over the week.

 Daily assembly sets the tone for the day in terms of our high expectations and, over the year, children work towards half termly awards for ‘consistently’ good behaviour.

 Respect and Tolerance of Different Faiths and Beliefs

 Children need to learn how to show respect for others and understand that difference is not only acceptable, but welcome.
 Children know that everyone is welcome in our school.

-We have strong links with St. Mark’s Church and Father Tony visits school each Thursday to host assembly and to teach about Christian values and ideas.
+We have strong links with St. Alban’s Church and Reverend Tim visits school each Tuesday to host assembly and to teach about Christian values and ideas.
 Children are visited by Father Tony, from St. Mark’s Church, who delivers Religious Education lessons to our Y5/6 pupils.